avmoore000/DeepSample/README.md

 	- Fixed a bunch of errors with the databases, they were not formating or saving properly
 	- Added all of the function documentation to the development manual.
 	- Reorganized source code to better reflect the development documentation.

+5/3/2020 - 5/9/2020

+Completed Tasks

+-  Andrew Moore
+	- Finished cleaning up ANN errors
+	- Implemented a Fold object to take care of the ANN seg faulting with multiple samples.
+	- Finished the final draft of the Developers Handbook
+	- Started a powerpoint for the group presentation

 TO DO LIST

 - Start training ANNI